Nic Farey married Jennifer AlLee on February 29 in the social event of the season. Of my season, for sure.

 We also were served scrumptious whipped-cream-topped red velvet cakes in plastic wineglasses.

 Eventually I noticed I was one of the last people still there.
 Others had figured out the honeymoon couldn’t begin til they were gone.
-And having made a point of being only the War Correspondent, I sounded the retreat followed them out the door…
+And having made a point of being only the War Correspondent, I sounded retreat and followed them out the door…

 Update 03/15/20-16: Corrected name of matron of honor.